trozware/troznet/content/app/icon-builder.md

 ## What's New in version 5?

+- Images can be rounded and padded for new style macOS icons.
 - Icon images have the correct sRGB color profile attached.
 - For iOS icons, transparency is replaced by white and the alpha channel is removed from the image file.
 - The icons created match the latest Apple guidelines.